anthony-jantzen/senior-design/user-stories.md

 As a **home-owner**, I want to configure settings for my network so that I can manage all devices on it.

-As a **home-owner**, I want to configure allow temporary access to my network to guests.
+As a **home-owner**, I want to allow temporary access to my network to guests.